Lorena591/EMI-Experimental-Temperature-Variations/README.md

 |Distance from the first PZT’s end to the origin| $$x_1$$ |81 mm|
 |Distance from the second PZT’s end to the origin| $$x_2$$| $$x_1+L_p = 93 mm$$   |

-Table 4 - Geometric properties of the 6063-T5 aluminum alloy beam cont.
+Table 4 - Geometric properties of the 6063-T5 aluminum alloy beam coupled with symmetrical PZTs.
 | Property | Symbol | Value |
 | -- | -- | -- |
 |Length | $$L_b$$| 499 mm |